 I've recently found out that there is a flying freehold issue on a property I have offered on two weeks back in what should have been a quick, no chain conveyancing.
 St Leonards On Sea is where the house is located.
 Can you shed any light on this issue?

 Flying freeholds in St Leonards On Sea are unusual but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in St Leonards On Sea you must be sure that your lawyer goes through the deeds diligently.
+Even though you don't necessarily need a conveyancing solicitor in St Leonards On Sea you must be sure that your lawyer goes through the deeds thoroughly.
 Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in St Leonards On Sea may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold residence.

 Is it best to instruct a St Leonards On Sea conveyancing lawyer in close proximity to the house I am buying?
 An old friend can deal with the conveyancing but her office is 200kilometers drive away.